 Michael: It was so easy.
 I mean, the thing is, sometimes those moments, the moments that you worry most about, the delicacy of it, the emotion of it, everything, they take care of themselves because having just done that, having just witnessed it and her being sprayed by it and shocks by that and then running around and him bleeding and coughing up more blood, sometimes, those things, they take care of themselves because it’s more like being there than you’ll imagine it will be or then it would be if a lot of visual effects were being used.
 So you know in a way, it’s easy for them to imagine what it would be like for her to be holding him at the end.

 I think– I have to say there was an unawareness of it being their final season together.
 I think in some ways, they were already experiencing, “What would it be like, what’s it going to be like when my husband of the last six years, I don’t see him anymore and vice versa?”
 I think very naturally, they have much affection for each other and so I think it was naturally very easy for them to play that scene.

 Jace: To purchase Downton Abbey DVDs and Blu-rays, or Downton Abbey gifts, visit shopPBS.org or other retailers.
 And for more Downton Abbey behind-the-scenes content, check out the MASTERPIECE Studio podcast at pbs.org/masterpiece, on Stitcher, and on iTunes.

-MASTERPIECE Studio is hosted by me, Jace Lacob, and produced by Nathan Tobey.
-Kathy Tu is our editor.
-Rachel Aronoff is our production coordinator.
-Special thanks to Barrett Brountas.
+MASTERPIECE Studio is hosted by me, Jace Lacob and produced by Nick Andersen.
+Elisheba Ittoop is our editor.
+Susanne Simpson is our executive producer.
 The executive producer of MASTERPIECE is Rebecca Eaton.

-Sponsors for MASTERPIECE on PBS are Viking River Cruises, Audible, and the MASTERPIECE Trust.
+Sponsors for MASTERPIECE on PBS are Viking and The MASTERPIECE Trust.